-Years 7 - 11 Uniform Card Sixth Form Dress Code Card
+Years 7 - 11 Uniform Card Sixth Form

+Dress Code

+Card

 1. Incorrect uniform

-- Blazer to be worn 6 th form dress
+- Blazer to be worn 6 th form

-- Tie correctly worn a code published on
+- Tie correctly worn ^a dress code

-- Shirt to be tucked in website
+- Shirt to be tucked in published

-- No hoodies/round necked jumpers
+- No hoodies/round necked jumpers on website

-- Plain dark grey or black trousers, shorts b or skirt c
+- Plain dark grey or black trousers, shorts ^b or skirt ^c

 - Plain dark grey or black v neck jumper

 - Black, grey or dark blue socks

 - Plain black shoes (not boots or trainers or shoes that look like trainers)

 - No jewellery

 2. Dropping litter

-3. Late to lesson

-4. Work incorrectly presented
+3. Work incorrectly presented

-5. Fully equipped for all lessons i/c PE kit
+4. Fully equipped for all lessons i/c PE kit

 a/ Tie covers top button and is worn down to the abdomen

 b/ Smart tailored grey or black shorts only (Term 6 only)

 c/ Smart grey or black pleated skirt of knee length

-d/ Allowed at break and lunchtime, but not in corridors or in lesson unless

-permitted by staff
+d/ Allowed at break and lunchtime, but not in corridors or in lesson unless permitted by staff

 - At lunchtime students may remove blazers (with card in the pocket) and lock them in their lockers.
 Trainers may be worn for playing football.
-When afternoon lessons start, all students must be in correct uniform. - No coats are to be worn inside the school buildings. - If the member of staff signs the fifth signature on the card, they will hand it to their Student Support Manager and collect a new card.
+When afternoon lessons start, all students must be in correct uniform. - If the member of staff signs the fifth signature on the card, they will hand it to their Student Support Manager and collect a new card.
 If a student ever refuses to give his card or has no card, the Student Support Manager must be informed by the member of staff as soon as possible.
 The sanction for five infringements on the card or not having or giving over a card will be an L2 detention.
 All 'first issue' uniform cards that are devoid of any staff signatures at the end of each term are entered into a prize draw.